Need bat or bird guano removal for your property?

 In most circumstances, guano removal and disposal can be carried out by the property owner.
 Before starting, it’s important to carry out simple health and safety checks to make sure the cleaning can be done safely.

 However, there are times when the scale of the problem is too large for an individual to manage safely.
 That’s where we come in.
-At RJS Waste Management, we are experienced in guano removal from large roosts that have been in use for many years.
+At RJS Waste Management, we are an experienced and reliable bat and bird guano removal company.
 When dealing with significant amounts of well-dried guano, our experts use specialist protective clothing and equipment to carry out the work safely and effectively.

 Our Expert Guano Removal Process